Swirrl/dapaas-air-quality/README.md

-# dapaas-air-quality
+# AQMesh Graft

-Grafter pipeline for air quality sensors for DaPaaS project
+A Grafter transformation to transform AQMesh sensor data to RDF